Skip to main content

 MIDWEEK MONTHLIES at the Museum of Bath Architecture

-June: Place-Sourced Potential With Jonny Buckland, Studio Saar
+June: Place-Sourced Potential with Jonny Buckland, Studio Sarr

 At The Countess of Huntingdon's Chapel, The Vineyards, Bath, BA1 5NA